notherealmarco/WASAPhoto/README.md

 * Dockerfiles to deploy the backend and the frontend in a contaner.
   * Dockerfile.backend builds the container for the backend
   * Dockerfile.frontend builds the container for the frontend
-  * Dockerfile.embedded builds a container which a backend which also delives the frontend
+  * Dockerfile.embedded builds the backend container, but the backend's webserver also delivers the frontend